xionchen/gerrit-cmd/README.rst

 ---------------------

 | **url**：The url of you gerrit server,this must be configured
-| **username**:The user name of your gerrit,this is not necessary if you don't
-want to be authorized by gerrit server.
+| **username**:The user name of your gerrit,this is not necessary if you don't want to be authorized by gerrit server.
-| **password**:The HTTP password of your gerrit,this is not necessary if you don't
-want to be authorized by gerrit server.
+| **password**:The HTTP password of your gerrit,this is not necessary if you don't want to be authorized by gerrit server.

-example
+Example
 -------
 | There is an example configure file: /grtrc_example
 | All the options should be configured in "grt" section